Millennials are curious… yet sober

 The “sober curious” as they’re often called aren’t against the consumption of alcohol — they consume it occasionally — but they tend to mostly consume more conscientiously or deliberately.
 And this greater awareness doesn’t stop at just alcohol.
 Younger generations are more concerned with their impact on the environment and want to make food choices that are both healthy and ethical.
 In keeping with the movement towards greater responsibility, younger generations are increasingly inclined to reduce their alcohol consumption.

 This doesn’t necessarily mean that Millennials are only interested in drinking water — no way!
-This major demographic group is instead constantly searching for new reduced-alcohol products offering rich and unusual flavours.
+This major demographic group is instead constantly searching for new low-alcohol products offering rich and unusual flavours.

 Just follow a few mixologists on social media to discover flamboyant creations that are sure to make converts out of even the most skeptical.
 This is one trend you shouldn’t miss!